This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Importance of Proper Tension for Successful Embroidery

-- Loose hoop tension leads to unstable designs.
+- Loose tension leads to sloppy designs lacking stability.

 How to Use a Hooping Aid for Optimal Tension